Lalbhai Dalpatbhai Museum: History

-Since its inception in 1956, the L. D. Institute of Indology has been collecting and preserving rare manuscripts and artifacts of various kinds, some of which are handed over to the L.D.
-Museum.
-The museum is the product of the vision and energy of two remarkable persons who were responsible for its establishment: Muni Punyavijayaji, an erudite monk scholar and Sheth Kasturbhai Lalbhai, the well-known industrialist of Ahmedabad.
-As the collection grew over the years, the Board of Trustees (of the Lalbhai Dalpatbhai Bharatiya Sanskriti Vidyamandir), felt strongly the need for a separate museum building to house the display of its collection.
-Consequently, a new museum building was built adjacent to the existing building of the institute, which was also designed by the internationally acclaimed architect, Balkrishna Doshi.
-The collection in the new museum building was opened to the public in 1984 and was formally inaugurated by Braj Kumar Nehru (Governor of Gujarat) in 1985.
+In 1956, the Lalbhai Dalpatbhai Institute of Indology was founded by the Ahmedabad-based industrialist Kasturbhai Lalbhai and Jain Acharya Muni Punyavijayji.
+Muni Punyavijayji donated his collection of manuscripts and paintings for the institute's founding collection.
+As the collection was enlarged over the years, a need was feld for a separate museum building to house the display of institute's collection.
+Consequently, a new museum building was built adjacent to the existing building of the institute, which was designed by notable architect Balkrishna Doshi.
+The collection in the new museum building was opened to the public in 1984 and was formally inaugurated by Braj Kumar Nehru (then-Governor of Gujarat) in 1985.

 Location

 The Lalbhai Dalpatbhai Museum of the Lalbhai Dalpatbhai Bharatiya Sanskriti Vidya Mandir is located in the premises of the L.D.
 Institute of Indology, Ahmedabad.
 It is situated on a sprawling campus in the western part of the city in an area dotted with educational and research institutes, and in the vicinity of Gujarat University and L.D.
 College of Engineering.

 It is about 7 kilometers from the Railway Station and 12 kilometers from the Airport.
 Therefore, it is easily accessible from any part of the Ahmedabad city.